servusdei2018/servusdei2018.github.io/s24/MA232/WK2.md

 > 1. Integrate both sides: $\int y' dx = \int 4x^3 dx$
 > 2. Therefore $y(x) = x^4+C$

-The equation $y(x)=x^4+C$ is the general solution to this differential equation.
+The equation $y(x)=x^4+C$ is the *general solution* to this differential equation.

 ### Initial Conditions
 Sometimes, an initial condition might be specified.
-This allows us to solve for $C$ and thereby arrive at a particular solution.
+This allows us to solve for $C$ and thereby arrive at a *particular solution*.
 For example:

 > Solve the differential equation $y'=4x^3$ such that $y(0)=1$
 >